Have you ever heard the term “squirreling around”? If so, you probably already know where it comes from.

 2. Use Coffee Grounds

-Mixing used coffee ground from your coffee pot with the top layer of soil is a dual-purpose and effective way to keep squirrels from messing with your potted plants.
+Mixing used coffee ground from your coffee pot with the top layer of soil is a dual-purpose and effective way to keep squirrels away from messing with your potted plants.

 Not only do squirrels strongly dislike the scent and taste of coffee grounds, but most plants get a nice boost of nutrients from it.